 OptimizeRx to Participate in Upcoming Investor Conferences

-/EIN News/ -- ROCHESTER, Mich., Nov.
-28, 2022 (GLOBE NEWSWIRE) -- OptimizeRx Corp. (the “Company”) (Nasdaq: OPRX), a leading provider of point-of-care technology solutions helping patients start and stay on therapy, today announced that management will participate in the following upcoming investor conferences:
+ROCHESTER, Mich., Nov.
+28, 2022 (GLOBE NEWSWIRE) -- OptimizeRx Corp. (the "Company") OPRX, a leading provider of point-of-care technology solutions helping patients start and stay on therapy, today announced that management will participate in the following upcoming investor conferences:

 - Piper Sandler 34th Annual Healthcare Conference, New York City, November 29th – December 1st 2022